 The Theater Department will not be billed for performances interpreted as an academic requirement (Theater 100.)
 A fee will be charged for interpreter requests made through the box office.

-ODS reserves the right to cancel services if necessary information (see Service Priority) is not provided within five days of special event.
+Disability Services reserves the right to cancel services if necessary information (see Service Priority) is not provided within five days of special event.
 Events requiring a script will be cancelled if script is not provided within two (2) weeks of the event.